 General Old Age Pensions Act

 Everyone who lives or works in the Netherlands and is 15 years or older is automatically insured for the AOW.
-Each year you are insured, you accumulate 2%.
+Each year you are insured, you build up 2%.
 If you were insured for the AOW for 50 years before reaching the AOW age, you are entitled to a full AOW.
 The AOW age is gradually being increased.
 You will receive your first AOW benefit on the day you reach the AOW age.
-On the website of the Dutch government, you can find more information and check when you are entitled to AOW.
+On the website of the Dutch Government, you can find more information and see when you are entitled to AOW.

 Pension

-From the age of 18, you are required to accumulate an old-age pension with the Recreation Pension Fund, which also applies to partner pension on a risk basis and an orphan's pension.
+From the age of 18, you are required to build up an old-age pension with the Recreation Pension Fund, which also applies to partner pension on a risk basis and an orphan's pension.

 You pay a premium for this pension.
 Your employer deducts this premium from your gross salary.
 You can see how much is deducted on your payslip.
 Your employer also pays a premium to the Recreation Pension Fund.
-You can ask them how much they contribute.
+You can ask him how much he contributes.
 This is not shown on your payslip.

-In addition to the AOW and pension accumulation, you can also take measures yourself to increase your income when you retire.
-One of the options is to build up extra old-age pension with the Recreation Pension Fund.
+In addition to the AOW and pension accrual, you can also take measures yourself to increase your income when you retire.
+One of the options is to build up additional old-age pension with the Recreation Pension Fund.

 New rules for pension

 The rules for pensions worked well for many years, but that is changing.
-Therefore, the trade unions, employers, and the government have jointly created new rules for pensions.
-The rules for your pension at the Recreation Pension Fund will also change as a result.
+Therefore, the unions, employers, and the government have jointly created new rules for pensions.
+The rules for your pension with the Recreation Pension Fund will also change as a result.

 3 reasons for new rules

-- It is currently unclear for many people how much they pay for their pension and how much they accumulate.
-With the new rules, everyone accumulates a pension through a premium scheme.
-In this pension, it is fixed how much money (premium) you and your employer contribute to your pension.
+- It is currently unclear for many people how much they pay for their pension and how much they build up.
+With the new rules, everyone builds up a pension through a premium scheme.
+In this pension, it is fixed how much money (premium) you and your employer put into your pension.

-- People are increasingly changing jobs, taking breaks from work, or starting their own businesses.
+- People are increasingly changing jobs, taking breaks from work, or starting their own business.
 The pension rules do not currently accommodate this.

 - Pensions do not always increase when the economy is doing well.
-With the new rules, your pension can increase more quickly than it does now.
+With the new rules, your pension can increase faster than it does now.
 If things go worse, your pension can also decrease.

-More information on building additional old-age pensions and everything about extra pension premiums can be found on the Pensioenfonds Recreatie website.
+More information on building additional retirement pensions and everything about additional pension premiums can be found on the website of Pensioenfonds Recreatie.
 Or contact us.